TIBCOSoftware/snappydata/docs/aqp.md

 sample_count returns number of rows (true answer) in sample table of airline table.

-## Synopsis Data Engine Technique: Sketching##
+## Sketching
 Synopses data structures are typically much smaller than the base data sets that they represent.
 They use very little space and provide fast, approximate answers to queries.
 A [BloomFilter](https://en.wikipedia.org/wiki/Bloom_filter) is a commonly used example of a synopsis data structure.
 Another example of a synopsis structure is a [Count-Min-Sketch](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch) which serves as a frequency table of events in a stream of data.
-The ability to use Time as a dimension for querying makes synopses structures very interesting.
+The ability to use Time as a dimension for querying makes synopses structures much more useful.
 As streams are ingested, all relevant synopses are updated incrementally and can be queried using SQL or the Scala API.

 ### Creating TopK tables###
 TopK queries are used to rank attributes to answer "best, most interesting, most important" class of questions.
 TopK structures store elements ranking them based on their relevance to the query.
 [TopK](http://stevehanov.ca/blog/index.php?id=122) queries aim to retrieve, from a potentially very large resultset, only the *k (k >= 1)* best answers.